-Former student expelled after gun arrrest sues Virginia Tech
+Former student expelled after gun arrest sues Virginia Tech

 - He froze to death inside a multimillion-dollar town house — and now the state is investigating

-Zhao says campus police have repeatedly harassed him because he is Asian and likes guns.
+Zhao says campus police have repeatedly harassed him because he’s Asian and likes guns.
 The shooter who killed 32 people at Virginia Tech in 2007 also was Asian.